dtolnay/syn/README.md

 provide help even if the issue is not related to Syn.
 Please file a ticket in this repo.

-*Version requirement: Syn supports any compiler version back to Rust's very first support for procedural macros in Rust 1.15.0.
-Some features especially around error reporting are only available in newer compilers or on the nightly channel.*
+*Version requirement: Syn supports rustc 1.31 and up.*

 [*Release notes*](https://github.com/dtolnay/syn/releases)